 - Whip on high speed for 1 minute until the buttercream becomes thick, glossy, and shiny.
 If it isn't, see the troubleshooting guide above.

-- Add vanilla and salt and any other flavorings you wish to add, then whip until incorporated.1 teaspoon Vanilla Extract, ½ teaspoon Salt
+- Add vanilla and salt and any other flavorings you wish to add, then whip until incorporated.1 tsp Vanilla Extract, ½ tsp Salt

 Sounds delicious.
 Could you pipe this buttercream with russian piping tips?